nmstreethran/WindTurbineClassification/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2875795.svg)](https://doi.org/10.5281/zenodo.2875795)

-**This repository is an archive of files.
-I am not working on this project at the moment.
-Please submit an [issue](https://github.com/nmstreethran/WindTurbineClassification/issues) if you have any comments.**

-**Unfortunately, the datasets are proprietary and I do not own the rights to distribute them to the public.**

----

 ***Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection: through the use of machine learning algorithms***

 by Nithiya Streethran (nmstreethran at gmail dot com)

+## Description of files

-An archive of files from my master's dissertation, completed between May and August 2017 at Heriot-Watt University and Natural Power Consultants.
-The dissertation can be viewed [here](docs/nms_dissertation.pdf) [[download](https://raw.githubusercontent.com/nmstreethran/WindTurbineClassification/current/docs/nms_dissertation.pdf)].
+This repository is an archive of files created for my master's dissertation, which was completed between May and August 2017 at Heriot-Watt University and Natural Power Consultants.
+This was also my very first Python project.
+Unsurprisingly, these files needed some formatting to improve readability, which did after graduating with a master's degree in Renewable Energy Engineering.
+I did not make any major changes to the code, so this repository still contains a bunch of standalone scripts and not a package.

-The files in this repository are modified versions of my original submission.
-This has been done mainly to format and improve readability; no major changes were made.
-The original files can be viewed [here](https://github.com/nmstreethran/WindTurbineClassification/tree/b07072256df783c69c2736d1e38302d5df451887) [[v1.0.0 archive](https://github.com/nmstreethran/WindTurbineClassification/releases/tag/v1.0.0)].
+The `current` branch has the formatted code and dissertation files.
+The dissertation can be viewed [here](docs/nms_dissertation.pdf) [[PDF download](https://raw.githubusercontent.com/nmstreethran/WindTurbineClassification/current/docs/nms_dissertation.pdf)].
+The original submission can be accessed using [this branch](https://github.com/nmstreethran/WindTurbineClassification/tree/b07072256df783c69c2736d1e38302d5df451887), or by downloading the [v1.0.0 archive](https://github.com/nmstreethran/WindTurbineClassification/releases/tag/v1.0.0) (also available on [Zenodo](https://doi.org/10.5281/zenodo.2875804)).

+**Unfortunately, the datasets are proprietary and I do not own the rights to distribute them to the public.** As a result, I will not be making any further improvements to the code.
+If you would like me to explain the method I have used, or have any questions, please let me know, preferably through an [issue](https://github.com/nmstreethran/WindTurbineClassification/issues).

+The list of dependencies can be found in `requirements.txt`.
+All Python scripts are organised into relevant directories in `scripts/`.
+The outputs of these scripts can be viewed in the Jupyter notebooks in `jupyter-notebooks/`.
+Tables and images used, in the form of `.png` and `.pdf` files, are in `images/`.
+The dissertation document, which is compiled using LaTeX, can be found in `docs/`.

+## Document compilation

 To compile the LaTeX document, use the following commands within the `docs` directory: